mairihallman/MAT-4376E-F24/2-bayesian-data-analysis/Task 4/task4.md

-# Task 4
+## Section 4

 The next area of analysis is in regards to data collected from the hospital.
 First we will be defining the data, and explaining what some of the values mean.
 In the second portion we wil be analyzing.
 We have divided up the dataset into three distinct sections; Precursor Data, Geographical Data, Variable Data.
-These are divisions make by the type of the data provided (Category vs Numeric) as well as the type of actional markers we can recommend.
+These are divisions make by the type of the data provided (Category vs Numeric) as well as the type of actionable markers we can recommend.

-## Data Dictionary
+### Data Dictionary

-### Precursor Data
+#### Precursor Data

 Each patients arrives to the hospital in a given state.
 Each patient is assigned a gender, age, marital status, etc. These are data points which cannot be controlled by the hospital.
 Below is the data dictionary for this section.